-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on July 29, 2019.
-On July 29, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On July 31, 2019, and on August 6, 2019, the Registrar transmitted by email to the Center its verifications indicating that one of the domain names which was initially included in the Complaint had already expired.
-Accordingly, on August 8, 2019, the Center requested the Complainant to submit an amended Complaint, removing the expired domain name.
-The Complainant filed an amended Complaint on August 13, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 20, 2020.
+On May 20, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On May 21, 2020, the Registrar transmitted by email to the Center its verification response:

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

 In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondents of the Complaint, and the proceedings commenced on May 29, 2020.
 In accordance with the Rules, paragraph 5, the due date for Response was June 18, 2020.
 The Respondents did not submit any response.
 Accordingly, the Center notified the Respondents’ default on June 19, 2020.